elespike/burp-cph/README.md

 ## Custom Parameter Handler extension for Burp Suite, allowing manipulation of parameters with surgical precision even (and especially) when using macros.

-#### The [save/load setup](https://github.com/elespike/burp-cph/wiki/0.-Save-and-load-configuration) functionality persists through reloading not only the extension, but Burp Suite entirely.
+#### The [quicksave and quickload](https://github.com/elespike/burp-cph/wiki/0.-Save-and-load-configuration) functionality persists through reloading not only the extension, but Burp Suite entirely.
 All values of each existing configuration tab will be saved, along with the order of all tabs.

+##### Use the Export/Import Config buttons to save/load your current configuration to/from a file.

 ### Setting up Burp to use CPH